Aliases for SSTR2 Gene

 GeneCards Summary for SSTR2 Gene

 SSTR2 (Somatostatin Receptor 2) is a Protein Coding gene.
 Diseases associated with SSTR2 include Pancreatic Endocrine Carcinoma and Type C Thymoma.
-Among its related pathways are Signaling by GPCR and Proton Pump Inhibitor Pathway, Pharmacodynamics.
-GO annotations related to this gene include G-protein coupled receptor activity and neuropeptide binding.
+Among its related pathways are GPCRs, Other and Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways.
+Gene Ontology (GO) annotations related to this gene include G-protein coupled receptor activity and neuropeptide binding.
 An important paralog of this gene is SSTR5.

 UniProtKB/Swiss-Prot for SSTR2 Gene